Michillas/Translator-React-App/README.md

 ✅ - Translation history

+✅ - Settings button with localization selector

 🟨 - Make the exchange button also change the language in the dropdown menu and not only the textarea content

-🟨 - Language changer of the app on the top right of the screen

 🟨 - Easier manual way to introduce the API Key of RapidAPI